akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "What if I'm not enough?
 What if the shadow never really goes away?"

-Taking his hand: "Then I'll be the light."
+"Explain it to me.
+What *is* all this shadow talk about?"

+He blinked.
+"It's about me not being enough?"

+"Why!?"

+"Because I'm not my father.
+Because I was born out of wedlock—not to the Queen.
+And because..."

+"I like you because you're you," Beatrice interrupted.
+"Not for your father or your mother or your great aunt Giselberthe."
+She slapped him on the shoulder like her father had so often done to her.
+"You are not who everyone says, anyway.
+You're the man I love and for what it is *worth*, I think that you are actually a *lot* like your father, no matter what anyone says."
+Beatrice told him this quite firmly.
+"Even if you *don't* yet know that you are."

+Godfrey actually laughed and took her hand.
+"With a bright spark like you as my lantern...."
+His voice trailed off and he paused, with an odd look lit up his face.
+"Wait... the man you love?"

+Beatrice's hands flew straight up and covered her mouth.
+Her face coloured slightly.
+A moment passed before she slowly nodded, with a muffled, "Yes."

-He looked at her.
+He stared at her.
 For a long moment, neither spoke.

-Then, from the darkness: a soft honk.
+Then, from the darkness: a soft honk, and they both burst into real laughter.

 Goosie waddled between them, settled in Beatrice's lap, and tucked her head under her wing.

-Godfrey laughed—a real laugh, warm and young.
+Godfrey laughed again—a laugh filled with warmth and youthfulness.

-"She knows who she is."
+"She knows who she is... and so do I."

-"So do I."
+Beatrice smiled and clapped her hands in delight.

 ---